 I wrote the following tools, and use them regularly.
 Look through the list, and see what might help you.

-My Objective-C and Swift versions of the Bowling Game TDD Kata, designed to teach Test Driven Development.
+Swift and Objective-C versions of the Bowling Game TDD Kata, designed to teach Test Driven Development.
 Read about it in Xcode TDD Kata: Practice with the Bowling Game.

 A library for writing test assertions, and a framework for creating your own assertions.
 The Objective-C version of Hamcrest.

 A library for generating stubs and mocks.
 The Objective-C version of Mockito.

-My libraries for unit testing UIAlertControllers, or older UIAlertViews and UIActionSheets.
-Read about them in How to Test UIAlertControllers and Control Swizzling.
+A library for unit testing UIAlertControllers.
+Works for both Swift and Objective-C. Read about them in How to Test UIAlertControllers and Control Swizzling.

 A library for gathering and viewing test coverage.
 Read about it in How to Easily Measure Code Coverage in Xcode.

-My xcconfig to enable lots of Xcode warnings.
+An xcconfig that enables lots of Xcode warnings.
 Read about it in Xcode Warnings: Can You Turn Them Up to Eleven?.

-My test case code snippets for Xcode and AppCode, in both Objective-C and Swift.
-Available to all new subscribers.
+Code snippets to help you write test cases.
+For Xcode and AppCode, in both Swift and Objective-C. Available to all new subscribers.

 Apple’s template fills test suites with cruft I don’t want.
-My templates are sleek, containing a single failing test to verify that the suite has been wired up correctly.
-For both Objective-C and Swift.
+By contrast, these test suite templates are sleek.
+They contain a single failing test, to verify that the suite has been wired up correctly.
+For both Swift and Objective-C.